yasiryagi/helpdesk/proposals/README.md

 #### Set Working Group Leader Reward

-This proposal sets out the payment terms for the Storage Lead, deciding how much they should receive per interval of `n blocks`.
+This proposal allows for changing the reward for the Storage Lead if it appears too little or too much.
+Note that only the amount can be changed, not the frequency.

 #### Terminate Working Group Leader Role